 As we said, times have changed and in the 21st century most salt caravans transport salt for the consumption of their own livestock.
 Trade routes are not what they used to be.

-Chad has salt flats scattered throughout most of its geography.
-From Lake Chad to the Mourdi Depression, the Ounianga Lakes region and in the Borkou province.
-In total there are four or five routes that are travelled by the Gorane, Arabs and Zahawha, the dominant population in these regions.
+In total there are four or five routes that are travelled by Gorane, Zahawha and Arab pastoralists, the dominant population in these regions.

 Today, caravan traffic is mostly organised by families.
 In other words, each family sets up its own caravan and sets off once a year for one of the salt flats.
 Without this, their livestock could not survive, and the option of going to the markets to buy salt is out of the question.
 The price is really high.